Wedding Rings Between Decision and Everyday Life

 - Internally rounded profiles for long-term wear

-Wedding rings don't age, they change.
+Wedding rings do not age, they change.
 Edges soften, surfaces tell stories of wear.
 Many only notice this after years.
-Then the ring doesn't feel new, but right.
+Then the ring does not feel new, but right.